What Is Making Millennials So Anxious?

 Anxiety is a symptom, not a problem and it’s letting you know that something is not right, so that you can do something about it.

-Even though anxiety is individual for everyone, there is generation-wide epidemic that is causing us all stress – it’s uncertainty – that constant out-of-control worry that something bad might happen.
+Even though anxiety is individual for everyone, there is a generation-wide epidemic that is causing us all stress – it’s uncertainty – that constant out-of-control worry that something bad might happen.

 Career, relationships, housing, marriage, family – these are all milestones that Millennials are pressured to meet at certain times in their life.